Attention K-12 teachers and homeschoolers tired of spending hours searching the Internet for quality sites to recommend.

 Printable Internet Resource Handouts are available on hundreds of topics, and every one of them is available to you during your trial membership.

-Each two-page Surfnetkids Printable includes five to nine top-notch, vetted, curated, and recommended educational websites on a single topic.
+Each two-page Surfnetkids Printable includes five to nine top-notch, vetted, recommended educational websites on a single topic.

 A ten-day pass to access to hundreds of printable Internet enrichment handouts so you can be handing them out in your classroom within minutes.
 All for free for your first ten days, then $10.95 per quarter after that.